Requirements for use

 - The reviewers are PhD level researchers or other expert parties external to the editing board and independent in relation to the manuscript to be reviewed.
 The process can be carried out either anonymously or openly.

-- The process will focus on the comprehensiveness of the material and the mastering of the theoretical framework, reliability and accuracy of the research implementation as well as the originality and novelty of the results in relation to earlier research, according to the standards of the discipline in question.
+- The process will focus on the comprehensiveness of the material and the mastering of the theoretical framework, reliability and accuracy of the research implementation as well as the originality and novelty of the research problem or the research frame and results in relation to earlier research, according to the standards of the discipline in question.

 - The publisher must send the referees' comments to the author(s) of the manuscript.